BlackChaosNL/Demo-App/README.md

 5 | Axios | To communicate with external API's, I added Axios. |
 6 | FontAwesome | To communicate actions to the user, I have added some relatable icons for actions. |
 7 | react-bootstrap-table2-* | To get a paginated table, React Bootstrap Table is used. |

+**NOTE**: The background used for this software is owned by www.univ-cotedazur.fr.
+I take no right or ownership to this background, as this piece of software is for personal use only.